specs-feup/alpakka/README.md

 The name "Alpakka" derives from the Icelandic word for package, "Pakka", reflecting its core functionality in handling Android Packages (APKs).

-## Installing
+## Local Development

-To install Alpakka, follow these steps:
+To locally develop Alpakka, follow these steps:

 1. Clone the repositories for Alpakka, the [LARA Framework](https://github.com/specs-feup/lara-framework) and [Specs Java Libs](https://github.com/specs-feup/specs-java-libs) to the root of your workspace.

-2. Since the LARA Framework and Alpakka are not yet being distributed as npm packages, if you want to use them with Node.js, you'll need to create a `package.json` file at the root of your workspace with the following contents:
+2. You'll need to create a `package.json` file at the root of your workspace with the following contents:

 ```json
 {